 3. Check WordPress URLs

 This is another major cause of too many redirection problems.
-To apply this method navigate to Settings -> General page.
+To apply this method, navigate to Settings -> General page.

 For most websites, the URLs in the site address field and WordPress address field have the same address.
-However, some users might end up using www in one URL and non-www URL in another.
+However, some users might end up using www in one URL and a non-www URL in another.

-Since you might not have direct access to your admin dashboard you might connect your website with FTP and navigate to wp-content/themes/your-theme-folder.
+Since you might not have direct access to your admin dashboard, you might connect your website with FTP and navigate to wp-content/themes/your-theme-folder.